Mansur Shah of Malacca: Tombstone

-And also the 2nd plate (on reverse) readings follows:
+The second plate on its reverse reads as follows:

 Kad intakala min dar al-mahal ila daramai yaum al-arbaa min Rajah sanai thanatein wa thamanin wa thapnan mi ah min al-Hijrah al-Nubawyah al-mustafaw.

-This readings of the 2 plates are told to be translate as of is following quote:
+This readings of the two plates were then translated to English as:

 "This is the consecrated the holy grave the brilliant illuminated tomb of the just Sultan, the magnanimous ruler Sultan Mansur Shah son of the deceased Muzaffar Shah.
 He removed from this mortal abode to the abode of hope on Wednesday of Rajab in the year 882 after the Hijrah of the Prophet, the Chosen One."

 Moreover, Richard Olaf Winstedt was also given the inscriptions purporting to be the exact of Mansur Shah stone.
 Mister Hervey had got the two inscriptions transcribed, and had told Mr. Blagden that the tomb however still exist.
 Blagden told to Winstedt that if he could whether trace it.
 On a visit to Malacca, Winstedt found the two stones of the tomb that was placed against the wall of the residency; Mr. Wolferstan had kindly arranged for them to be photographed and also undertook to take the steps for their preservation.
 According to Herveys version, the inscription of the at the bottom (or left) of the first plate decipher as it follows;